pophero110/Tic-tac-toe/README.md

 <summary>As a player, I want audio to be included in the game so that I can have an immersive and enjoyable gaming experience. ✅</summary>
 </details>
 <details>
-<summary>As a player, I want to be able to play against an AI opponent that is programmed to play an unbeatable game so that I can challenge myself and improve my skills.</summary>
+<summary>As a player, I want to be able to play against an AI opponent that is programmed to play an unbeatable game so that I can challenge myself and improve my skills. ✅</summary>

 ### Pseudocode